 If you prefer to stay on Transylvania's campus all four years, you can take up to six engineering courses at the University of Kentucky College of Engineering as part of your undergraduate study and be fully prepared to enter a master's or doctoral engineering program—at the institution of your choice—upon graduation.
-With this plan, it's possible to complete a bachelor's degree and a master's degree in six years.
+With this plan, it's typical to complete a bachelor's degree and a master's degree in five years.

 Approximately half of our accounting students complete professional internships with local accounting firms, businesses, horse farms, and other organizations.

 Transylvania University admits students regardless of age, race, color, ethnicity, religion, gender, sexual orientation, disability, veteran status, national origin, or any other classification protected by federal or state law or local ordinance.